Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

 When confronted with the dilemma of multiple observed variables, typical practice in psychology and social science might involve using the forward or backward method for variable inclusion \citep{field}.
-Besides the problems associated with such practice (i.e., potential overfitting, as described in Part 1), including variables according to some predictive/associational heuristic is likely to result in misspecification.
+Besides the problems associated with such practice (\textit{i.e.}, potential overfitting, as described in Part 1), including variables according to some predictive/associational heuristic is likely to result in structural misspecification because the rule for variable inclusion does not account for the underlying structure.
 Another approach might be to simply include all variables in the model.
 Indeed, all the $\mathbf{x}_k$ variables are highly and statistically significantly correlated with the outcome $\mathbf{y}$, so if we were not already aware of the implicit causal structure of linear regression, this might seem like a sensible thing to do.
 When we include all variables in the model, this results in $\hat{\theta}=-0.01$.
 Recall again that the true effect of $\mathbf{x}_0$ on $\mathbf{y}$ is $2$.
 The estimate of $-0.01$ is highly biased.
-This is because including all the variables in the model imposes the structure shown in Figure \ref{fig:simple}(a), where all variables are exogenous.
+This is because including all the variables in the model imposes the structure shown in Figure \ref{fig:simple}(a) which is clearly wrong.

 Including $\mathbf{x}_0$ and the mediating variable $\mathbf{x}_1$ confirms that including mediating variables is problematic: The regression including both $\mathbf{x}_0$ and $\mathbf{x}_1$ yields $\hat{\theta} = -.94$.
-As expected, the effect of $\mathbf{x}_0$ on the outcome is highly biased, and of the opposite sign (i.e., negative rather than positive) to the true causal effect.
-It should now be clear that the use of what might be called naive multiple regression cannot yield meaningfully interpretable parameters unless the model corresponds with Figure \ref{fig:simple}(a), and this is highly unlikely.
+As expected, the effect of $\mathbf{x}_0$ on the outcome is highly biased, and of the opposite sign (\textit{i.e.}, negative rather than positive) to the true causal effect.
+It should now be clear that the use of what might be called naive multiple regression cannot yield meaningfully interpretable parameters unless the model corresponds with Figure \ref{fig:simple}(a) or other exceptional cases, and this is unlikely for real-world phenomena.
 Indeed, it is arguable as to whether the interpretation of this parameter (and even its direction) is of any scientific value at all.
-Utilizing hierarchical or Bayesian approaches will not help in cases where the structure of the model is misspecified.